- Advantages and disadvantages of franchising

 There are three types of franchise:

-This is the type people are most aware of.
+This is the type of franchise most people know.
 As the franchisee you have the right to use the franchisor’s intellectual property in your business.
 An example is a fast food outlet.

 This is where the franchisee sells the franchisor’s product from a wholesale or retail outlet.
 As the franchisee you would be given exclusive rights to sell the product within a specific area.
 An example is a motor vehicle dealership.